Austria v West Germany (1978 FIFA World Cup): The build-up

-Match summary
+Match

+Summary

 In both games, the first goal was scored in the 19th minute, Karl-Heinz Rummenigge scoring for West Germany and Ernie Brandts scoring for Italy with an own goal.
 When the Dutch equalised in the 49th minute, the West Germans were still four goals shy of advancing to the final.
 Then Berti Vogts scored in the 59th minute, but in his own net.
 Hans Krankl then scored to put Austria ahead, but Bernd Hölzenbein equalised for West Germany a few minutes later.
 When the Dutch scored what transpired to be their winning goal in the 76th minute, the West Germans were placed second in the group, ahead of the Italians, having a goal tally of 4–4, compared to the lesser 2–2 of Italy.
-West German fans could look forward to the third place match, until Krankl scored in the 87th minute to put Austria 3–2 ahead.
+West German fans could look forward to the match for third place, until Krankl scored in the 87th minute to put Austria 3–2 ahead.
 The Germans were not able to score in the remaining minutes, and, having also now been eliminated, joined the Austrians on their already pre-arranged flight home.

 The commentary provided during the last few minutes of the game by Edi Finger, and in particular his exclamation following Krankl's goal "Tor!
 Tor!
 Tor!
 Tor!
 Tor!
 Tor!
 I wer' narrisch!" are familiar to most Austrians and Germans from being repeated many times on radio and television.
 Although the Cordoba game was not a World Cup final, in Austrian popular culture Finger's commentary is comparable with Herbert Zimmermann's famous commentary at the end of the 1954 World Cup Final, between West Germany and Hungary, the game often called the Miracle of Bern.

 A translation of Finger's commentary follows: